fzqneo/eureka-yfcc100m/README.md

 We have provided:
 + A public Amazon Machine Image (AMI) containing an installed Eureka back-end with pre-configured YFCC100M meta data.
-+ A VirtualBox VM containing the pre-configured front-end GUI
++ A VirtualBox image and a KVM image containing the pre-configured front-end GUI

 ToC:
 - [Launching the Eureka Back-ends on AWS EC2](#launching-the-eureka-back-ends-on-aws-ec2)